parnianmohsnian/Portfolio/README.md

-Hey there
+Hey there,
-If you wanna know what i do you need to take a look at my portfolio but if you want to have a better understanding of what am I doing you have to take a look at my bio to make it short: parnian education:master of physics why i am working in data and ai field now? because i believe a crious mind of mine with statitical and logical background can make huge difference in your project, company,...

-arent you interested yet?
-ok lets say i consider social media as the biggest bank of data in future and my biggest question is how to create a model that defines a relationship between people in social media and also in the real life data, like transaction data, transportation data , .... now adays with llm based applications there is a new need for data analyst in order to train these applications to have a better and more reliable answers to customers, so here i am to be a friend who enjoys this jpourney with you
+Want to know more about me and my work?
+Take a look at my portfolio for a comprehensive overview.
+For a deeper dive into my background and motivations, check out my bio.

+In short:

+Name: Parnian
+Education: Master of Physics
+Why data and AI?

+I'm passionate about leveraging my curious mind and strong statistical and logical background to make a meaningful impact in data-driven projects.
+I believe my skills can be a valuable asset to your team.

+Interested?

+Consider social media as a vast, untapped data resource.
+My current focus is on developing models that can uncover the intricate relationships between people both online and offline.
+With the rise of LLMs, there's an increasing demand for skilled data analysts to train these models for more accurate and reliable customer interactions.

+I'm excited to join you on this journey of discovery.